-Mr. László Wolf graduated from the Marx Károly University of Economic Sciences in 1983.
+László Wolf graduated from the Karl Marx University of Economic Sciences in 1983.

 After graduation, he worked at the Bank Relations Department of the National Bank of Hungary for 8 years, and then served as head of Treasury at BNP-KH-Dresdner Bank between 1991 and 1993.

-From April 1993 he was managing director of OTP Bank's Treasury Directorate, and since 1994 he has been Deputy CEO of the Commercial Banking Division and a member of the Supervisory Board of DSK Bank.
+From April 1993 he was managing director of OTP Bank's Treasury Directorate, and since 1994 he has been Deputy CEO of the Commercial Banking Division.
+Member of DSK Bank's Supervisory Board.
 He has been Chairman of the Board of Directors of OTP banka Srbija since 10 December 2010.
-He is Chairman of the Supervisory Board of OTP Real Estate Ltd.

-He has been a member of OTP Bank's Board of Directors since 15 April 2016.
-As of 31 December 2016 he held 595,791 ordinary OTP shares.
+He is Chairman of the Supervisory Board of OTP Real Estate Ltd. He has been a member of OTP Bank's Board of Directors since 15 April 2016.